dordor12/logback-to-metrics/README.md

 Please refer to [official GitHub documentation](https://docs.github.com/en/code-security/code-scanning/introduction-to-code-scanning/about-code-scanning) for more details.

 ## Automated Dependency Updates with Renovate

-ℹ️ Renovate (RenovateBot) is a software tool that automates the process of keeping software dependencies up-to-date by scanning code repositories, identifying outdated dependencies, and generating automated pull requests to update them.

-It’s Open Source and Community-Driven, supports a wide range of programming languages and package managers, and integrates with GitHub & Gitlab as well as other popular CI/CD systems.

 ### Dependency Dashboard

 <img width="800" src="https://github.com/thriving-dev/java-library-template/assets/10864443/3300d418-8dee-4071-96df-dc53882315fd">